PHILADELPHIA REFLECTIONS

 Roy E. Goodman

 Roy Goodman is descended from cowboys and rodeo stars, but in spite of that he gave an entertaining talk recently at the Right Angle Club about this society devoted to useful knowledge, this oldest publishing house and scholarly society in America, once the home of the U.S. Patent Office, and scientific library and museum.
-They have many rare items in their collection, but the unifying theme is not rarity, but curiosity.
-You might say some of the items reflect the whimsy of Franklin, but it would be more fair to say it is an enduring monument to Franklin's universal curiosity about all things.
+They have many rare items in their collection, but the unifying theme is not a rarity, but curiosity.
+You might say some of the items reflect the whimsy of Franklin, but it would be fairer to say it is an enduring monument to Franklin's universal curiosity about all things.

 Nobel Prize Medal

 There are about 900 members of APS, about 800 of them Americans, about 100 of them winners of a Nobel Prize.
 Let's just make a little list of a very few notables in the past and present membership.
 Start with the first four Presidents of the United States, add Alexander Hamilton and Lafayette, David Rittenhouse and Francis Hopkinson and you get the idea that Founding Fathers got in early.
-Robert Fulton, Lewis and Clark, Alexander Humboldt, John Marshall were early members, and more recent ones were Madame Curie, Ruth Patrick, Margaret Mead, and Louis Pasteur.
-The idea of the Society seems to have come from John Bartram, who suggested it to Franklin because he knew Franklin got things done.
-In later years, Jonathan Rhoads for years loomed over the organization as its president, no doubt making it willingly jump through his hoop.
+Robert Fulton, Lewis and Clark, Alexander Humboldt, John Marshall were early members, and more recent ones were Madame Curie,